 I want to try and encourage ‘mindful’ exercise.
 You should enjoy the exercise programmes that I can create for you.
 Doing more and improving should be how you feel, not wanting to stop.
 My years of working in mental health helps me to understand your needs because I work with all sorts of challenges and difficulties that you might face.
 I can train you how you want to be trained, not how I think everyone should train.

 My nursing title is ‘clinical nurse specialist’.
 Does that mean I’m a ‘mental wellness specialist’?!

 A trained DBT therapist means that I am qualified in understanding how to help people change behaviour.

+I’ve been pregnant, postnatal and I understand what it can feel like not knowing what you are doing.
 Learning is a passion of mine and I often like to try and make sure my knowledge is based on scientific fact.
 Getting to know you is part of that science, I want to work with you.